dsayswhat/cookbook/memory-bank/progress.md

 - Need to standardize recipe metadata structure
 - Should establish a deployment validation process
 - Need to document the CSS styling approach and class naming conventions
+- Should implement data validation for recipe filtering
+- Consider performance optimization for client-side filtering on large recipe collections

 ## Known Issues
 - PDF generation approach needs testing